-Any internal auditor whose main focus is conducting operational audits can attest to the importance of an audit plan.
+Any internal auditor whose main focus is conducting operational audits — from inventory audits to human resource audits — can attest to the importance of an audit plan.
 The more comprehensive coverage an operational audit plan can provide across different categories, the more value Internal Audit will be able to demonstrate to its organization.
 By adding demonstrable value, the business is more likely to embrace and adopt Internal Audit’s contributions, resulting in positive relationships with audit clients and greater leverage for project resources.

 Lack of visibility can make updating your manager on overall status and creating reports a pain.
 As you set up your program, seek to create a central environment that funnels the most important information to the top and helps you track status.
 The goal is to enable real-time reporting on project status to management and stakeholders.
 Your hierarchy should include: